Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 - **package.json:** Manages project dependencies and provides metadata for the project, including version information and license details.
 - **example.env:** A sample environment variable file, providing a template for users to create their own .env file with their specific project settings.
 - **.gitignore:** Specifies files and directories that should be excluded from version control, preventing unnecessary or sensitive data from being tracked in the repository.
+- **test/**: Contains unit tests for the proxy.js module, ensuring its correctness and reliability.

 ## Updated CODE_OF_CONDUCT.md